space-wizards/website-content/content/post/22-11-30-progress-report-38.md

 Due to budget cuts, Medical reports that they can no longer afford to supply the crew with indestructible eyeballs.
 Engineers need to be extra cautious, as welding without protection will now damage their vision.

-Crewmembers experiencing blurry vision are advised to report to medical for a dose of oculine or a pair of prescription glasses.
+Crewmembers experiencing dark or confusing vision are advised to report to medical for a dose of oculine or a pair of prescription glasses.

-TODO: Pic of blurry vision?
+{{< imgw "/images/post/pr_38/welder" >}}

 {{< newsection >}}
 ### Machine Upgrades Overhaul